rustviz/rustviz-tutorial/src/borrowing.md

 (Do we want to say that mutable references are themselves moved while immutable references are copied?) println! implicitly takes a reference

+TODO: introduce arrays?

+TODO: next steps for learning more about Rust